YottaDB/YDBTest/README.md

 tcsh
 ```

-A symbolic link of tcsh is also needed in the local bin
+A symbolic link to tcsh is also needed in local bin:

 ```sh
 sudo ln -s /usr/bin/tcsh /usr/local/bin/tcsh